allenfred/interview-quiz/README.md

 ### Accessing the Services

-Frontend: Open http://localhost:3000 in your browser.
+- React Client: Open http://localhost:3000 in your browser.
-Backend: The backend API will be available at http://localhost:3100.
+- RestAPI: The backend Rest API will be available at http://localhost:3100.
+- Graphql: The backend Graphql API will be available at http://localhost:3100/graphql.
-MongoDB: MongoDB will be running on port 27017.
+- MongoDB: MongoDB will be running on port 27017.

 ## User data from mongodb for Testing